Yamaha Music London: Kemble Music

 Kemble & Company, a family business, commenced building pianos in the early 1900s and developed into Britain's largest piano manufacturers, moving to a modern factory in Bletchley, Milton Keynes.
 In 1966 Kemble & Company became distributors for Yamaha electronic organs.
-As Yamaha became dominant in other product areas a joint venture company, Yamaha-Kemble Music (UK) Ltd, was set further to develop sales in the U.K. market of Yamaha pianos, electronic keyboards, guitars and hi-tech equipment.
+As Yamaha became dominant in other product areas a joint venture company, Yamaha-Kemble Music (UK) Ltd, was set further to develop sales in the UK market of Yamaha pianos, electronic keyboards, guitars and hi-tech equipment.

 Around 1980, the UK company Kemble & Company, also a piano builder, bought the Chappell piano business and musical instrument store (which was later transferred to its own company, Kemble Music Ltd).
 The music publishing arm was bought by Warner Bros to form Warner/Chappell Music (still in existence).
 Kemble & Company ran a joint venture with Yamaha in Japan (then called the Nippon Gakki company) - trading as Yamaha-Kemble, the business successfully brought Yamaha organs, digital pianos and later guitars, orchestral instruments and professional music equipment into the UK where they acted as exclusive distributor.
 The Bond Street premises were completely refurbished in 1986 to mark the 175th year of trading.

 In 1987, Nippon Gakki renamed itself Yamaha Corporation Japan.
 The Chappell of Bond Street stores (now including a second store in Yamaha Kemble's home town of Milton Keynes) acted as major retail outlets for the imported Yamaha products, as well as selling Chappell pianos and sheet music (now bought in from external suppliers).

 In September 2005, the Milton Keynes branch of Chappell of Bond Street closed with sources citing the end of the original 25-year lease and the spiralling costs of shopping centre rental rates as the cause.
 In November 2006, the then Chappell of Bond Street store closed the 50 New Bond Street shop for the final time, reopening on 11 November 2006 at 152-160 Wardour Street.
 The new building is Grade II listed and has three retail floors.